css-143-test/CSS143_YoungHumanV2/README.md

 Download them and edit them in your IDE according to assignment directions.
 If you've already started your assignment, just upload your code.

-Once you're ready to test them, upload them here and they will be tested using GitHub Actions.
+Once you're ready to test them, edit the template files and they will be tested using GitHub Actions.

 You'll get 3 kinds of feedback:
 1. Checkstyle feedback on code style mistakes in the Google Java Style